magello-group/hig-kurs/4-cxf/README1.md

 mvn clean generate-sources
 ```

-on commandline after you got the project from step2_wsdl_2_java_maven.
+on commandline after you got the project running.
 This should generate all necessary classes into the folder target/generated-sources/wsdlimport/Weather1.0.
 If you inspect the result, you should recognize the similarity between the package-structure and how the sample-XSDs are structured.

 Finally don´t forget to prevent the generated Java classes from beeing checked in into your version control system, as we don´t want to have them there.
 If you use Git, you can simply put the /target-Folder into your .gitignore – if it´s not already there.